 - 1 tbsp milk

 - Wash the zucchinis, cut off both ends, and slice them very thin.
-Cut the ham and the cheese in small cubes.
-Note: you can use the deli shaved ham, or one thick slice of 3.5 oz and dice it.
+Cut the ham and the cheese into small cubes.
+Note: You can use the deli shaved ham, or one thick slice of 3.5 oz and dice it.

 - In a small bowl, using a fork, beat the eggs with the Parmesan cheese, salt, and pepper.

-- In a medium pan, saute the zucchini with a tbsp of butter for few minutes.
+- In a medium pan, saute the zucchini with 1 tbsp of butter for a few minutes.
 Keep covered over medium heat, stirring a couple of times to make sure that all zucchinis receive some heat.
 This helps them get a little tender.
-Note: if you sliced them very very thin, you can skip this step.
+Note: If you sliced them very very thin, you can skip this step.

 - Add the ham, cheese, and the egg mix to the zucchini.
 Stir.